sergeballif/NSC-Math-453/LearningObjectives.md

 + Know how to carry out arithmetic in $\mathbb{Z}_n$ and be able to identify all zero divisors and units in $\mathbb{Z}_n$.

 ## 6 Algebra in Other Number Systems

++ CC.6: State and instantiate the definitions of the following terms: rational numbers, complex numbers, $n\times n$ matrices, power set, symmetric difference.
++ Determine whether a given algebraic property (such as closure under addition or the existence of a multiplicative identity) holds for an abstract algebraic structure (such as the set of all positive rational numbers with the usual addition and multiplication)

+## 7 An Introduction to Rings

++ CC.7: State and instantiate the definitions of the following terms: ring, field, integral domain.
++ Given a ring (especially the standard examples of groups on page 82), do the following: identify the zero element element; identify the additive inverse of a given element; perform operations in the ring; determine whether it is commutative; determine whether the ring has a multiplicative identity; and describe any units in the ring and their multiplicative inverses; identify any zero divisors in the ring.
++ Use the properties of zero divisors and units to solve equations involving elements of a ring.

+## 8 Integer Multiples and Exponents

++ CC.7: State and instantiate the definitions of the following terms: multiples or powers of ring elements, characteristic.
++ Know the statement of the Binomial Theorem, and be able to use the Binomial Theorem to find a coefficient of term in the expansion of a binomial expression to a power.
++ Be able to compute negative multiples or negative powers of various ring elements (or know when such things are not defined).